 No Frills - The most basic policy available for properties that don’t meet normal underwriting standards.

 In addition to these policy types, you can purchase additional coverage.
 It’s what the insurance industry refers to as endorsements.
 These add-ons protect you from things like overland flooding, sewage backup, and earthquakes.
 Endorsements top-up the limits you already have on your normal home insurance policy.

-- Install an alarm system.
+- Installing an alarm system.

 - Being an alumnus of certain post secondary institutions or being a union member.

-- If you are a senior citizen.
+- Being a senior citizen.

 - Installing smoke alarms throughout the home.